FCSM Grade Appeal Procedures

 The Jess & Mildred Fisher College of Science and Mathematics (FCSM) recognizes two common types of academic appeals: grade appeals and academic integrity violation appeals.
 This page describes the FCSM procedures for adjudicating grade appeals.
 For information about appeal of academic integrity violations, students and faculty should refer to the FCSM academic integrity violation appeal procedures.

 The procedures below are rooted in the principle that—in order to be adjudicated fairly and efficiently—grade appeals must follow the academic hierarchy of the college.
 If a student is dissatisfied with a grade, the student must first meet with the instructor.
 Many issues can be resolved through conversation.
-When a grade-related issue is not satisfactorily resolved through informal communication, the student may submit a formal appeal: first to the instructor, then to a departmental representative (typically that is the department chair, though in some cases it may be an assistant chair or a program director), and finally to the FCSM Associate Dean, who has the ultimate authority within FCSM regarding academic appeals.
+When a grade-related issue is not satisfactorily resolved through informal communication, the student may submit a formal appeal: first to the instructor, then to a departmental representative (typically that is the department chair, though in some cases it may be an assistant chair or a program director), and finally to the FCSM Associate Dean for Teaching and Student Success, who has the ultimate authority within FCSM regarding academic appeals.
 Decisions of the Associate Dean may be appealed only to the Academic Standards Committee, as permitted by university policies.

 Time limits